 Malvern Museum of Local History is often likened to the Tardis ~ a lot of fascinating information is packed into a small space.
 Yet there is so much to do, see and hear that many visitors regret not making more time for their visit.

-Children can dress up as Benedictine monks or pretend to be poor peasant boys and girls.
+Children can dress up as Benedictine monks, pretend to be poor medieval peasant boys and girls or take on the role of a soldier or nurse from the Great War.
 Whole families are challenged to build a castle, guess what the scientist might be doing, or take part in our QR code trail.
 Dinosaurs, Victorian scenes, a Water Cure patient and an observation bee hive are just some of the experiences our visitors enjoy.
 Audio guides offer gentle, often amusing glimpses into our rich past.

 Malvern Museum really is worth a visit!